apinter/apinter.github.io/content/posts/podman.md

 ```
 Breaking it down:
 * `podman run -it --name tw` will start a container in interactive mode and open a terminal (tty) inside the container which is named `tw`,
-* `--mount type=bind,source=./binder,target=/mnt` the `--mount` flag will tell podman that we want to mount something from the host filesystem, the type is set to `bind` then with `source` set the path to the folder and with `target` set the path within the container where to mount it,
+* `--mount type=bind,source=./binder,target=/mnt` the `--mount` flag will tell Podman that we want to mount something from the host file system, the type is set to `bind` then with `source` set the path to the folder and with `target` set the path within the container where to mount it,
 * `opensuse/tumbleweed /bin/bash` defining the image - in this case openSUSE Tumbleweed - and what to run which will be the `bash` shell,
-* Following that is a little proof-of-concpet that the created file from within the container stay on the host filesystem after exiting.
+* Following that is a little proof-of-concept that the created file from within the container stay on the host file system after exiting.

 #### Volumes
-Volumes, unlike bind mounts are managed by Podman and this is the prefferred way of having a persistent storage space attached to a container.
+Volumes, unlike bind mounts are managed by Podman and this is the preferred way of having a persistent storage space attached to a container.
 If running a rootfull session the volume will be stored under `/var/lib/containers`, while rootless volumes will be stored under `~/.local/share/containers/storage`.
 To be able to attach volumes first need to create them with `podman volume create` and volumes can be listed with `podman volume list`.
-The volumes can be named and can have labels.
+The volumes can be named and can have labels for meta information.
 ```
 $ podman volume create testvol
 testvol